-- 1. Review of Final Plat. - a.
-The governing body shall examine each final subdivision plat and shall approve the plat only if: - i. it conforms to the conditions of approval set forth on the preliminary plat and to the terms of this chapter and regulations adopted pursuant to this chapter; and - ii. the county treasurer has certified that all real property taxes and special assessments assessed and levied on the land to be subdivided have been paid. - b.
-Final subdivision plats and certificates of survey shall be reviewed for errors and omissions in calculation or drafting and signed by the County ELS prior to recording with the County Clerk and Recorder pursuant to MCA 76-3-611(2)(a).
+- 1. Review of Approval of Final Plat. - a.
+The governing body shall examine each final subdivision plat and shall approve the plat only if it conforms to the conditions of approval set forth on the preliminary plat and to the terms of this chapter and regulations adopted pursuant to this chapter, or deny it pursuant to (ii) below: - If the final plat is approved, the governing body shall certify its approval on the face of the final plat.
+When applicable, a certificate of the governing body expressly accepting any dedicated land, easements, or improvements will be filed with the final plat, the county treasurer has certified that all real property taxes and special assessments assessed and levied on the land to be subdivided have been paid. - If the final plat is denied, the governing body shall write a letter stating the reason for denial and forward a copy to the subdivider.
+The governing body will return the final plat to the subdivider within 10 working days of the action.
+The subdivider may then make any necessary corrections and resubmit the final plat for approval - b.
+The governing body may withdraw approval of a final plat if it determines that material information by the subdivider is inaccurate. - a.
+The governing body shall examine each final subdivision plat and shall approve the plat only if: - i. it conforms to the conditions of approval set forth on the preliminary plat and to the terms of this chapter and regulations adopted pursuant to this chapter; and ii. the county treasurer has certified that all real property taxes and special assessments assessed and levied on the land to be subdivided have been paid. - Final subdivision plats and certificates of survey shall be reviewed for errors and omissions in calculation or drafting and signed by the County ELS prior to recording with the County Clerk and Recorder pursuant to MCA 76-3-611(2)(a).